 If our existing stockholders sell substantial shares of our common stock in the public market, then the market price of our common stock could decrease significantly.
 The perception in the public market that our stockholders might sell shares of common stock also could depress the market price of our common stock.
-There are approximately 43,259,741 shares of our common stock outstanding, of which approximately 18,018,309 shares are currently freely tradable.
+There are approximately 64,771,817 shares of our common stock outstanding as of April 1, 2024, of which approximately 26,989,222 shares are currently freely tradable.

-Certain existing holders of a majority of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
+Certain existing holders of most of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
 If the sale of these shares are registered, they will be freely tradable without restriction under the Securities Act.
-In the event such registration rights are exercised and a large number of shares of common stock are sold in the public market, such sales could reduce the trading price of our common stock.
+In the event such registration rights are exercised and many shares of common stock are sold in the public market, such sales could reduce the trading price of our common stock.